FOOD POWER on the GO….

-Whole foods verses processed food with have the nutritional content and the even release of energy to sustain young bodies over extended periods of activity and prevents “crashing” from too much sugar carbohydrates.
+Whole foods verses processed food have higher nutritional content and the an even release of energy to sustain young bodies over extended periods of activity.
+Whole foods vs processed foods are much better at preventing “crashing” from too much sugar carbohydrates.

 See below for some suggestions

-- Sandwiches with deli meats are ok if kept out of direct sun and eaten with 4 hours.
+- Sandwiches with deli meats are ok if kept out of direct sun and eaten within 4 hours.